OpenStickCommunity/Hardware/Miscellaneous/Nintendo Switch Art Carts/README.md

 Optional but highly recommended:
 1 x Nintendo Switch Art Cart - Art Mounting Jig<br/>

-These can be printed at normal layer height, there is no benifit to printing at a very low layer height.
+These can be printed at normal layer height, there is no benefit to printing at a very low layer height.

 When printing the mid frame part it is recommended to enable ironing on the topmost surface so that the triangle part looks smooth.

-!!!Please note - I am not responcible for missprints or any costs incured from missprints!!!
+!!!Please note - I am not responsible for missprints or any costs incurred from missprints!!!

 ---

 ## How to print and cut the Nintendo Switch Art Cart art:

 This was made in Affinity Designer.
-I have included a .PSD file but cannot guarntee it works the same way as I do not have Photoshop.
+I have included a .PSD file but cannot guarantee it works the same way as I do not have Photoshop.

 The art file has two main sections to it, a Nintendo Switch and Nintendo Switch 2 grouping.